Ground states of a family of frustrated spin models for quasicrystals and their approximants: The 6-fold quasicrystal.

 \section{The 6-fold quasicrystal.}

 In this section, we present two novel magnetic states for the quasiperiodic spin cluster model shown in Fig.\ref{fig:lattices}e).
 The underlying square triangle tiling is indicated by light grey edges.
-This 6-fold tiling can be generated iteratively starting from a dodecagonal seed, using the method of inflation, as described in Appendix A. An inflation operation transforms the single square(triangle) tile into a $\lambda=2+\sqrt{3}$ times larger patch of square (triangle) shape.
+This 6-fold tiling can be generated iteratively starting from a dodecagonal seed, using the method of inflation, as described in Appendix B. An inflation operation transforms the single square(triangle) tile into a $\lambda=2+\sqrt{3}$ times larger patch of square (triangle) shape.
 It can be seen in Fig.\ref{fig:lattices}e) or in the bigger patch shown in Figs.\ref{fig:threecolorQC}, that the 6-fold quasicrystal possesses hexagons of only one orientation.
-This stands in contrast with dodecagonal quasicrystals, which have both types of hexagons, consistent with overall 12-fold symmetry (for a description of these, see for example \cite{fractalAD1,fractalAD2}).
+This stands in contrast with dodecagonal quasicrystals, which have both types of hexagons, consistent with overall 12-fold symmetry (for descriptions of these, see \cite{kawa,stampfli,niizeki,gahler,hermisson}).

 We let $N^{(n)}$ and $V^{(n)}$ denote the number of tiles and number of vertices respectively of the finite patch of the $n$th generation.
 The number of squares at the $n$th generation of the tiling is denoted $N_s^{(n)}$, and the number of triangles $N_t^{(n)}$.
 The triangles can appear in two orientations -- $T_1$ triangles (those with a horizontal edge) and $T_2$ triangles (those with a vertical edge) which occur in equal number on the tiling.
 The 6-fold quasicrystal is obtained in the limit of $n \rightarrow \infty$ iterations of the original dodecagonal seed.
-Appendix A gives some useful relations for the growth of the patches, and shows in particular that the ratio of number of squares to number of triangles in the infinite tiling is $\sqrt{3}:4$.
+Appendix B gives some useful relations for the growth of the patches, and shows in particular that the ratio of number of squares to number of triangles in the infinite tiling is $\sqrt{3}:4$.
+Note that the number of squares divided by number of triangles is an irrational number, showing that the structure cannot be periodic.

 We assume that the Hamiltonian for the $hex-QC$ model has the standard form of Eq.1, where intracluster bonds $J_1$ and intercluster bonds $J_2$ are shown in red and blue respectively in Fig.\ref{fig:lattices}e).
 The number of spins in the $n$th generation tiling is $V^{(n)}=6V^{(n-1)}$.
 It can be seen that neighboring hexagons in this structure are coupled in two different ways -- they can be linked by a single $J_2$ bond or linked by two parallel $J_2$ bonds.
 The two cases correspond to different orientations.
 The single bonds lie along directions $n\pi/3$ with respect to the $x$ axis, while the double bonds are oriented at $n\pi/3 +\pi/6$ ($n=1,..,6$).
 The clusters form squares and triangles of $T_1$ and $T_2$ types.
 This model is non-bipartite and, thus, frustrated in all but the $++$ quadrant.